-- A. Law and Motion Attorney and Self-Represented Calendars.
-There shall be a Law and Motion attorney-represented and self-represented calendar which shall be heard at the time and place set by the Court. - 1.
-The court electronic bulletin board identifies the Judicial Officer assigned to hear the family law cases scheduled on Family Law and Motion calendars in Department 16 and 17.
-Unless otherwise assigned, all such cases are hereby assigned to be heard on odd number, even number assignment (last digit of case number).
-The odd numbered cases are assigned to the Family Law Judge in Department 16 and the even numbered cases are assigned to the Family Law Judge in Department 17. - 2.
+- 3. The assignment of alternate judges to hear the Family Law and Motion Calendar shall be made by the Presiding Judge, the Supervising Family Law Judge, or a judicial delegate. - 2.4.
 Family Law Trials and Special Hearings: All cases set by a Family Law Judge for special hearing or trial are hereby assigned to that judge for said special hearing or trial.
 If, in the discretion of the Presiding Judge, the Supervising Family Law Judge, or a judicial delegate, exigent circumstances in the case require a hearing or trial when a Family Law Judge is unavailable (e.g., because of pressing custody issues) the hearing or trial may be otherwise scheduled.
-In such event, a judge shall be assigned to hear such special hearing or trial and the parties shall be promptly notified of the assignment. - 3.
-Nothing herein shall be construed to prevent the assignment of a family law case to a judge for all purposes whenever in the discretion of the Presiding judge, the Supervising Family Law Judge, or a judicial delegate, one judge should hear the case for all purposes, such as in a particularly complex case. - 4.
-Meet and Confer: The moving party and the responding party, or his/her attorney if represented, shall each contact the other and attempt to resolve the issues raised in the moving papers prior to the date set for hearing, unless to do so would violate a restraining order then in effect. - 5.
-Continuances: The parties may, with good cause, stipulate once to a continuance for a reasonable amount of time.
+In such event, a judge shall be assigned to hear such special hearing or trial and the parties shall be promptly notified of the assignment. - 35.
+Nothing herein shall be construed to prevent the assignment of a family law case to a judge for all purposes whenever in the discretion of the Presiding judge, the Supervising Family Law Judge, or a judicial delegate, one judge should hear the case for all purposes, such as in a particularly complex case. - 46.
+Meet and Confer: The moving party and the responding party, or his/her attorney if represented, shall each contact the other and attempt to resolve the issues raised in the moving papers prior to the date set for hearing, unless to do so would violate a restraining order then in effect.

+57. Continuances: The parties may, with good cause, stipulate once to a continuance for a reasonable amount of time.
 Any subsequent requests for continuances are subject to approval by the assigned Family Court Judge.
 All requests must be submitted at least a full 48 hours prior to the date of hearing.
-The request must indicate good cause for the continuance and state the position of the opposing party regarding the continuance as well as the requested date. - 6.
-Matters filed in the Family Law Division are routinely assigned to judges and court commissioners.
-Except as provided in Code of Civil Procedure § 259(e) and Family Code § 4251(b), matters assigned to a court commissioner require that the parties stipulate to the commissioner hearing the matter.
-If a party refuses to stipulate to having a case heard by a commissioner, the commissioner may hear any temporary matter pursuant to Code of Civil Procedure § 259(e).
+The request must indicate good cause for the continuance and state the position of the opposing party regarding the continuance as well as the requested date.

+68. Matters filed in the Family Law Division are routinely assigned to judges and court commissioners.
+Except as provided in Code of Civil ProcedureCP § 259(e) and Family Code § 4251(b), matters assigned to a court commissioner require that the parties stipulate to the commissioner hearing the matter.
+If a party refuses to stipulate to having a case heard by a commissioner, the commissioner may hear any temporary matter pursuant to Code of Civil ProcedureCP § 259(e).
 A judge of the Superior Court will thereafter approve, reject, or modify the findings and conclusions of the commissioner.
 In the absence of the assigned judge or court commissioner, matters may be assigned to a judge pro tempore acting as a temporary judge.
 Failure to stipulate to a judge pro tempore will result in the matter being continued to the next available calendar date.
+(Adopted July 1, 2017)